avanikawa/docs_haptik/docs/agent-chat/newmychats.md

 title: Introduction
 ---

 In real-time, agents receive the chats on **MyChats** Page of the Smart Agent Chat.
 Once they receive the chats they can start responding back to the users.
-Along with responding back to the user, agents can check the different chats they are handling, agents can raise a tickets in your CRM system and so on.
+Along with responding back to the user, agents can check the live statistics around the chats they are handling, can raise tickets in your CRM system, etc.

 ## How to use My Chats?